National Museum of African American Music: Location controversy

 The museum was initially supposed to be built at the intersection of Rosa Parks Boulevard and Jefferson Street, the historic center of the city's African-American community.
 In 2015, the City of Nashville announced that NMAAM would be located at the old convention center site.
 The staff of the Tennessee Tribune, Nashville's African-American newspaper, explained:

-The museum will be located at Fifth + Broadway in Downtown Nashville, where the Nashville Convention Center once stood.
+The museum is located at Fifth + Broadway in Downtown Nashville, where the Nashville Convention Center once stood.
 The new complex, which was expected to cost $450 million, was developed by OliverMcMillan and Spectrum | Emery, a company owned by businessman Pat Emery.

 The new location, close to Broadway and the Ryman Auditorium, was praised by Senator Marsha Blackburn at a fundraising event in February 2019.
 Mayor David Briley added, "For Nashville to get past its history of racism and to start to move to an era where African-Americans both know and can tell their own history in our city, we have to invest in this museum."